absinthe-graphql/absinthe/guides/telemetry.md

 handler function to any of the following event names:

 - `[:absinthe, :execute, :operation, :start]` when the operation starts
-- `[:absinthe, :execute, :operation]` when the operation finishes
+- `[:absinthe, :execute, :operation, :stop]` when the operation finishes
 - `[:absinthe, :subscription, :publish, :start]` when a subscription starts
-- `[:absinthe, :subscription, :publish]` when a subscription finishes
+- `[:absinthe, :subscription, :publish, :stop]` when a subscription finishes
 - `[:absinthe, :resolve, :field, :start]` when field resolution starts
-- `[:absinthe, :resolve, :field]` when field resolution finishes
+- `[:absinthe, :resolve, :field, :stop]` when field resolution finishes

 By default, only fields with a resolver get measured.
 You can override this by setting `absinthe_telemetry` in its metadata to `true` or `false` with